CsatiZoltan/t8code-wiki/Installation.md

 Optional
 - The VTK library for advanced VTK output (basic VTK output is provided without linking against VTK)
-- The netcdf library for netcdf file output
+- The NetCFD library for NetCFD file output

 ## Installation

-### Clone the repository or download latest release
+### Clone the repository or download the latest release

-To install t8code from github on a linux machine, first clone the repository or download the latest release, for example with
+To install t8code from GitHub on a Linux machine, first clone the repository or download the latest release, for example with

 ```bash
 git clone git@github.com:DLR-AMR/t8code.git